-The Education Center-South opened in 1986 and by the early 1990s had entered a transition phase to become a comprehensive campus, Desert Vista Campus, including a campus-based adult vocational training component, the Center for Training and Development, formerly called the Skill Center.
+The Education Center-South opened in 1986 and by 1994 had become a comprehensive campus, Desert Vista Campus, including a campus-based adult vocational training component, the Center for Training and Development, formerly called the Skill Center.

 Operating since 1963, the Skill Center became affiliated with the College in 1973 when Pima Community College became the local agency sponsor.
 In 1979, the Center was officially recognized as part of the College organization.